-4. Contribution to local and regional revitalization through collaboration with local communities
+3. Contribution to local and regional revitalization through collaboration with local communities

-- (1) Reinforce collaboration with local government through active participation in regional comprehensive strategies. - A. Actively participate in measures to overcome COVID-19 that are under consideration by local governments. - B. Contribute to implementation and promotion of various measures relating to local comprehensive strategies and the like.
-C. Provide information to local governments. - (2) Provision of useful service that meets customer and local needs. - A. Promote efforts to utilize our nationwide network of 152 branches. - B. Promote matching customers. - C. Holding of consultancy meetings and seminars. - (3) Performance of the role of connecting relevant organizations. - A. Adopt a bird's eye perspective of regions, perform functions unique to JFC including connecting relevant organizations, and implement measures intended to solve the problems that clients and regions are facing including business maintenance and management during the COVID-19 crisis. - B. Reinforce collaboration with relevant organizations including Chambers of Commerce and Industry, Societies of Commerce and Industry, and tax accountants.
+(1) Reinforce collaboration with local government through active participation in regional comprehensive strategies.

+- A. Contribute to implementation and promotion of various measures relating to local comprehensive strategies and the like.
+B. Provide information to local governments. - (2) Provision of useful service that meets customer and local needs. - A. Promote efforts to utilize our nationwide network of 152 branches. - B. Promote matching customers. - C. Holding of consultancy meetings and seminars. - (3) Performance of the role of connecting relevant organizations. - A. Adopt a bird's eye perspective of regions, perform functions unique to JFC including collaborating with various relevant organizations, and promote measures in close partnership with relevant organizations to solve the problems that clients and regions are facing including business maintenance and management during the COVID-19 crisis. - B. Reinforce collaboration with relevant organizations including Chambers of Commerce and Industry, Societies of Commerce and Industry, and tax accountants.

-5. Improve customer service and demonstrate policy significance
+4. Improve customer service and demonstrate policy significance